 Inside the home, the ladies taught me how to make the traditional Dalmatian dish that we’d be enjoying shortly:

-Steamed Asparagus & Hard-Boiled Eggs (a traditional Dalmatian dish)
+Steamed Asparagus & Hard-Boiled Eggs Recipe

 When we set the hot bowl of the celebrated Dalmatian dish on the table, steam danced up into the chilled air.
 Everyone quickly dove in.
 With many children averse to eating vegetables, I was impressed that the boys devoured them with such gusto.
 I guess their fervor illustrates how delicious the dish really was.
 The wild asparagus had a more intense flavor than its farmed counterparts.
 Simply put, it was delicate and divine.